ibmArtifacts/APIC-JWT-Gen-with-Distributed-Caching-custom-policy/README.md

 ![image](https://github.com/user-attachments/assets/8a4ce8e8-ba8e-40a1-a251-a44bf853c3db)

 This gatewayscript will take the certificate serial number set from xslt-get-cert-serial policy, and compare the cert serial number from the cache, in addition check the time-to-live (ttl) value.
-- If the cert serial does not match the cached cert serial number, or if the time have past the ttl value set, then a flag will be set to generate a new JWT.
+- If the cert serial does not match the cached cert serial number, or if the time have passed the ttl value set, then a flag will be set to generate a new JWT.
 - If the time passed is within the ttl value, and cert serial numbers match, then the cached JWT will be set to the header to the backend, thus skipping the JWT-gen processing.

 #### 3. switch